 The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing divorce and child custody.
 Call now our Lawyer Hotline.
-Call now 916-443-1267.
+Call now 321-951-9164.

 Child Custody Modification

 You may want a child custody modification when the current child custody order is no longer workable.
 Child custody modification can occur at any time.
 There can be a number of reasons most of which involve a change in circumstances.